 A third offense is treated more seriously because most people learn their lesson in a DUI the first time around.
 These people never want to go to jail again, do not want to be in that position, do not want to have to pay an attorney, do not want to go to court, and do not want their picture on the internet along with many other reasons.

 When the person is back for a third visit for the same thing, most of the prosecutors and judges get concerned that they have a person who can cause some damage in the community.
 Therefore, the person is prosecuted much more vigorously than if it is their first time.
-To combat these third-time DUI charges, a person should be sure to hire a West Palm Beach attorney.
+To combat these third-time DUI charges, a person should be sure to hire an attorney in West Palm Beach.

 Potential Penalties for Multiple DUIs